shreeyasharma1804/notes/Programming/C.md

 ### Void Pointers

 - Use when the type of the data/pointer is not relevant
-- De referencing is required
+- Type casting is required

 ```c
 #include <stdio.h>